navotera/BashServerSetup/README.md

 - Ubuntu 18.04 LTS x64 ✔
 - Ubuntu 2X.10 x64 ❌ (virtualmin not compatible yet)

+## Compatibility issue :
+- Ubuntu 24.04 cannot install modsecurity 3 (due to libpcre++-dev is not available)

 ### Notes :

 If you are using GCP server please follow this video to open port 9191 and 9292 :